microboxlabs/nextjs-logs-manager/nextjs-logs-manager/README.md

 ```

 ### Populate the database with test users
-Open your browser and navigate to the following URL, or simply [Click here](http://localhost:3000/api/seed) to populate the database with test users. to populate the database with test users:
+Open your browser and navigate to the following URL, or simply <a href="http://localhost:3000/api/seed" target="_blank">Click here</a> to populate the database with test users.
 ```
 http://localhost:3000/api/seed
 ```